spatialthoughts/qgis-tutorials/source/docs/automating_map_creation.rst

 .. image:: /static/automating_map_creation/images/9.png
    :align: center

-10. Swich to the :guilabel:`Atlas generation` tab.
+10. Switch to the :guilabel:`Atlas generation` tab.
 Check the :guilabel:`Generate an atlas` box.
 Select the ``county10`` as the :guilabel:`Coverage layer`.
 This will indicate that we want to create 1 map each for every polygon feature in the ``county10`` layer.
 You can also